 One in eight of our neighbors faces hunger due to a root cause like lack of affordable housing, education, or working a low-wage job.

-Second Harvest distributes food through 625+ partner organizations in seven counties, providing 300,000 meals daily for kids, families, and seniors when they need it most.
+Second Harvest distributes food through 625+ partner organizations in seven Central Florida counties: Brevard, Lake, Marion, Orange, Osceola, Seminole and Volusia.
+Through the help of food and financial donors, volunteers and a caring, committed community, the food bank distributes enough food for 300,000 meals daily for kids, families, and seniors when they need it most.

 With the nutritious food they need, our neighbors can focus on training for a better job, finding stable housing, and raising healthy kids.